 - the property stolen is an official ballot or official carrier envelope for an election;

-- the property stolen is aluminum, bronze, or copper wire and value is less than $20,000;
+- the property stolen is aluminum, bronze, or copper wire, and the value is less than $20,000;

-- the property stolen is tubing, rods, or water gate stems and value is less than $20,000.
+- the property stolen is tubing, rods, or watergate stems and the value is less than $20,000.

 - A theft is classified as a Third-Degree Felony when:

 - the value of property stolen is $30,000 or more but less than $150,000;

 - the property is cattle, horses, or exotic livestock or fowl stolen during a single transaction and the aggregate value is less than $150,000;